hnasheralneam/vegetable-dash/README.md

 # Vegetable Dash
 ## A game about vegetables

-## Because why not?

-- Use JavaScript
-- Browser game
-- Use CSS grid
-- Hybridize and breed vegetables to get new kinds
-- Illustrations done in MS Paint (If I can't get Justin to  help with Adobe)
+Because why not?
+This is/was a simple JavaScript browser game with amazing images.
+Those images are great and I will not hear anything bad about them.
+The basic farming mechanism is completed for the most part but the market, introduction, and questline are in progress.
+Any help would be welcome!
+(Especially with the images)

-Ctrl + Shift + M for markdown preview
+(Ctrl + Shift + M for markdown preview)